-As the cognitive core of our framework, the SRH translates abstract semantics into actionable geometric signals.
-It accomplishes this by synergizing two key components: a powerful pre-trained Vision-Language Model (VLM), such as Gemini-2.5-Pro~\cite{gemini25}, provides long-horizon planning and semantic reasoning, while an affordance-based visual localizer, like Affordance-R1~\cite{affordance-r1}, grounds these plans with physical common sense.
-This synergy transforms the SRH into a robust, physics-aware decision-making engine.
+\blockhead{Semantic Reasoning Hub (SRH)} As the cognitive core of \MindV{}, the SRH translates abstract semantics into actionable geometric signals by synergizing two components: a pretrained Vision-Language Model (VLM, e.g., Gemini-2.5-Pro~\cite{gemini25}) for long-horizon planning and semantic reasoning, and an affordance-based visual localizer (e.g., Affordance-R1~\cite{affordance-r1}) for grounding plans with physical common sense.

-Given an initial scene observation $I_0$ and a long-horizon task instruction $L$ (e.g., ``clean the desktop"), the VLM first performs a comprehensive semantic analysis of the scene and then decomposes $L$ into an ordered sequence of atomic sub-tasks.
-Each sub-task is defined by a tuple $\text{SubTask}_i = \{\text{ActionType}_i, \text{Object}_i, \text{Destination}_i\}$, which specifies the action primitive, the object of manipulation, and its target location, respectively.
+Given an initial observation $I_0$ and a long-horizon instruction $L$ (e.g., ``clean the desktop''), the VLM analyzes the scene and decomposes $L$ into an ordered sequence of atomic subtasks, each defined by a tuple $\text{SubTask}_i = \{\text{ActionType}_i, \text{Object}_i, \text{Destination}_i\}$ specifying the action primitive, manipulation target, and goal location.
 This structured decomposition provides a symbolic foundation for precise downstream control.

-For each sub-task, the SRH leverages the affordance localizer's vision-action alignment capabilities to precisely identify the object's segmentation mask ($M_{\text{obj}}$) and predict its functional interaction points ($P_{obj}$, e.g., the handle of a cup).
-Based on this affordance data, the VLM plans a physically plausible trajectory.
-The trajectory is generated using a smooth curve function and discretized into a sequence of points corresponding to the video frames.
-This process utilizes a \textbf{closed-loop refinement} mechanism, where the VLM proposes a candidate trajectory that is then visualized and returned for iterative evaluation until a smooth and collision-free path is confirmed.
+For each subtask, the affordance localizer identifies the object segmentation mask $M_{\text{obj}}$ and predicts functional interaction points $P_{\text{obj}}$ (e.g., the handle of a cup).
+Based on this affordance information, the VLM plans a physically plausible trajectory, parameterized as a smooth curve and discretized into frame-aligned waypoints.